What is a night nanny — and do you need one?

-There's no way to prepare new parents for the fatigue, lack of sleep and resulting irritability they will experience when they bring a bundle of joy home.
+There's no way to prepare new parents for the fatigue, lack of sleep and resulting irritability they will experience when they bring their new baby home.
 If the freshly painted nursery is set up for multiples, exhaustion levels will be compounded.
 Hiring a night nanny may be the answer.
 But do the benefits outweigh the costs?

 Here's a primer on how these infant-care specialists can help you.

-A night nanny, or newborn specialist, may be hired for several weeks, or longer, following birth.
-Working parents may need them only on weeknights -- other parents for just two or three nights weekly to catch up on rest.
+A night nanny, also called an overnight nanny, a night nurse or a newborn specialist, may be hired for several weeks, or longer, following birth.
+Working parents may need them only on weeknights — other parents for just two or three nights weekly to catch up on rest.

 "Night nannies typically come into the home later in the evening and are on duty throughout the night in order to best assist the family," says Becky Kavanagh, co-president of the International Nanny Association.